sevensolutions/nomad-iis/website/docs/features/multi-application-pools.md

 This means that every application pool get's access to all environment variables.
 - **Folder Permissions**
 The app pool identity is permitted to read and write the allocation directory according to [this documentation](./filesystem-isolation.md).
-If you use multiple application pools there will be no distinction and every pool will be permitted in the exact same way because the driver doesn't know which application pool needs to access which subfolder.
+If you use multiple application pools with different identities, each identity will be granted the same permissions to the allocation directory.
+The driver automatically determines the correct identity name for permission assignment based on the configured identity type.
+- **Identity Restrictions**
+The driver administrator can restrict which application pool identities and specific users are allowed through the `allowed_apppool_identities` and `allowed_apppool_users` configuration options.
+These restrictions are enforced at task startup time.
 - **Signals**
 *nomad-iis* provides some Nomad signals like `START`, `STOP` or `RECYCLE`.
 If you're using multiple application pools these signals will affect *all* application pools.
 - **Resource Usage**